 Keep clothes and electronic devices inside waterproof dry bags and use a waterproof rucksack cover to keep everything dry in heavy rain.
 A soggy sleeping bag isn't much fun.

 It's worth noting that some parts of the route are notoriously bad for phone and Wi-fi reception.
 A spot device might be a bit overkill but if you have one, why not.

 Make sure you're carrying details for your accommodation so you can call them if you're likely to be delayed as you might have signal to ring but not to search the interwebs for the number.

-A quick note on phones for navigation - they are very convenient but it’s always a good idea to bring a paper back up.
-Paper doesn’t run out of batteries.
+A quick note on phones for navigation - they are very convenient but it's always a good idea to bring a paper back up - Ordnance Survey maps or Harvey maps are both great options.
+Paper doesn't run out of batteries.
 It also feels more of an adventure using a proper map.
 Unlike some countries, England is very well mapped so take advantage.

-If you’re not sure how to use a compass, learn before you go.
+If you're not sure how to use a compass, learn before you start your walk.
 There are some excellent online tutorials or find an outdoors company offering navigation courses.
-It’s a useful skill to learn and could even save your life.
+It's a useful skill to learn and could even save your life.

 Some of the best Coast to Coast walk guidebooks are;

 Trailblazer’s Coast to Coast Guide - the most popular choice, it contains detailed, hand-drawn maps and route details, information on facilities and local transport networks.